 Today, most people use the Windows system.
-It’s really the most modern version of the Microsoft New Technology operating system introduced a few years after that flight with John.
+It’s really the most modern version of the Microsoft New Technology OS introduced a few years after that flight with John.

 If you’re not using Windows, you’re most likely using Mac OS X which is based on the Berkeley BSD version of Unix.
 Or you might be one of the many readers of this blog who use one of the various forms of Linux.

-All these operating systems are collections of software that fall into a number of different categories.
-There are the applications programs such as the browser, the word processing program, and the mail client.
+All these OSs are collection of software that fall into a number of different categories.
+There are applications programs such as the browser, the word processor, and the mail client.
 All these are application programs, and some come with the OS and others are acquired later.
 Things like the notification center, the window manager, the printer manager, system configuration programs, are application programs but are provided by the system for the system.

 But there are other application programs you never see.
 These are the daemons that run the printer, keep your files backed up, your email transferred, and many, many other important tasks.
 As I write this post, there are 351 total programs running on my Mac.